-An opinion poll that samples the views of a few dozen – or even a few hundred – people is unlikely to be representative of the views of a population of millions.
-Most polling organisations suggest that a well-chosen sample of around 1,000 people is the minimum required to produce accurate results.
-But it is surprising how often surveys of a few hundred, or few dozen, people are quoted by public figures and reported in the media as representing wider views.
+An opinion poll that samples the views of a few dozen – or even a few hundred – people is unlikely to represent the views of a population of millions.

 How was the data collected?

 Meanwhile, what people taking part in a study or a trial know, or think they know, about it, will also affect the outcome.

 4. Data sources, experts and the crowd

-Depending on the topic – if the claim made is on medical matters, or require detailed knowledge of a major company’s accounts, or a fine point of law – it may be more suitable to check a claim by talking to a number of recognised experts.
+Some claims – to do with medicine, say, or requiring detailed knowledge of a major company’s accounts or a fine point of law – may be better checked by talking to a number of recognised experts.